Course Content

 Assessment

 We have a variety of approaches to assessment across the degree depending upon the module.
-All practical modules are assessed through portfolios of journalistic work and accompanying critical essays in which you are required to reflect on your journalism and to contextualise your work.
+Practical modules are assessed through portfolios and accompanying critical essays in which you are required to reflect upon and contextualise your work.
 These modules also include class-based formative peer-assessment in the form of practical workshops.
-These do not count towards your final grade but the sessions do help you grow and reflect as a specialist journalist.
+These do not count towards your final grade but the sessions do help you grow and reflect as a media practitioner.

 Modules also make use of Virtual Learning Environments for assessments and you may be asked to view material online and then to respond to it.